vaibhavgosavi21/Portfolio-Website/README.md

 - Typing animation for role title
 - Scroll-triggered fade-in animations
 - Progressive skill bar loading with percentage display
-- Interactive skill icons with bounce and spin animations
+- Interactive skill icons with technology logos and animations
 - Shimmer and glow effects on hover
 - Hover effects with scale and shadow
 - Smooth section transitions